-Using those figures, for the first ten years of the loan, you can expect to receive a monthly mortgage payment to be $1,138.34 from the buyer.
+Using those figures, for the first ten years of the loan, you can expect a monthly mortgage payment of $1,138.34 from the buyer.
 Then, at the end of the 10-year-period when the balloon payment is due, you will be given a final payment of $206,390.62, which takes care of the remaining loan balance.

 What are the pros and cons of a balloon mortgage?

 Given the structure that’s outlined above, it should be clear that there are distinct advantages and disadvantages to working with a balloon payment mortgage.
 We’ve outlined them below for your consideration.

 - They allow for flexible financing terms: Since balloon financing is only allowed in non-qualified mortgages, there are fewer guidelines that need to be met.
 In this case, a balloon payment can be used on both short-term and long-term loans, as well as either a fixed-rate mortgage or adjustable-rate mortgage.
 You have the flexibility to decide upon the loan terms with the borrower.